antaldaniel/old_music_dataobservatory_eu/content/authors/rosina_petrova/_index.md

   url: "https://www.musicautor.org/"

 # Short bio (displayed in user profile at end of posts)
 bio: Rosina is collective copyright management professional and the head of the public performance licensing Musicautor/Музикаутор.

 topics:
 - Music royalties
 - Music data integration

 education:
+    courses:
     - course: Master's Degree in Intellectual Property and Business
       institution: University of national and world economy, Bulgaria
       year: 2018
     - course: Bachelor's Degrees in Intellectual Property and Business
       institution: University of national and world economy, Bulgaria